c0nniewang/api-v1-be-well-client/README.md

 # Be Well
+**Author:** Connie Wang
+**Contact:** connie.wang303@gmail.com

 ## App Description
-Be Well is built off of principles of CBT, or Cognitive Behavioral Therapy and mindfulness techniques.
+Be Well is built with principles of CBT, or Cognitive Behavioral Therapy and mindfulness techniques.
 CBT is the most widely used evience-based practice for improving mental health, and is something that everybody can easily implement in their daily life.
 The hope is that through the use of Be Well, by tracking your mood and thoughts, you can increase self awareness, mindfulness, and emotional intelligence.
 Additionally, by linking these thoughts to your physical state, you can begin to identify thought patterns and emotional tendencies over time.

 Be Well provides several features to equip users with tools to track their own mental state and encourage positive thoughts and behaviors, such as:
 * thought entries in which a user can reflect on a situation and identify cognitive distortions in their own thought process